 - Feeling less fatigued.

-Our bodies don’t stay the same and as our age, flexibility, strength, current injuries or goals change we should allow for this and make the necessary changes to our trusty bikes as well.
-There are plenty of bike shops and bike fitters that you can get a wide range of fits done and generally depending on the level and quality of fitting and your bike type.
+Our bodies don’t stay the same and with our age, flexibility, strength and current injuries.
+As our goals change we should allow for this and make the necessary changes to our trusty bikes as well.
+There are plenty of bike shops and bike fitters that you can get a wide range of fits done.
+Generally depending on the level and quality of fitting and your bike type.
 The prices range from £45 to a few hundred pounds.